clarissafuller/ecommerce-back-end-homework/README.md

 [![license badge](https://img.shields.io/badge/License-MIT-green)](LICENSE)

-## Internet retail, also known as e-commerce, plays a significant role within the electronics industry, as it empowers businesses and consumers alike to conveniently engage in online buying and selling of electronic products.
-In the latest available data from 2021, the industry in the United States alone was estimated to have generated the substantial amount of US$2.54 trillion, according to the United Nations Conference on Trade and Development.
+## Internet retail, also known as e-commerce, plays a significant role within the electronics industry, as it empowers businesses and consumers alike to conveniently engage in the online buying and selling of electronic products.
+In the latest available data from 2021, the industry in the United States alone was estimated to have generated a substantial amount of US$2.54 trillion, according to the United Nations Conference on Trade and Development.
 E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
 Due to the prevalence of these platforms, developers should understand the fundamental architecture of e-commerce sites.

 The challenge for this homework was to build the back end for an e-commerce site.
 You’ll take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.